Researchers interested in peptides for skin repair and hair growth may be wondering how to set the right GHK-Cu dosage for their next study.

 Despite significant interest in GHK-Cu, comparatively little is known about how this copper peptide should be dosed in experimental settings.

-Below, we cover what you MUST know about administering this powerful peptide, and include a GHK-Cu dosage calculator, information on benefits and side effects, and details on where to buy it online.
+Below, we cover what researchers MUST know about this powerful peptide, and include a GHK-Cu dosage calculator, information on benefits and side effects, and details on where to buy it online.

 Disclaimer: Peptides.org contains information about products that are intended for laboratory and research use only, unless otherwise explicitly stated.
 This information, including any referenced scientific or clinical research, is made available for educational purposes only.
 Likewise, any published information relative to the dosing and administration of reference materials is made available strictly for reference and shall not be construed to encourage the self-administration or any human use of said reference materials.
 Peptides.org makes every effort to ensure that any information it shares complies with national and international standards for clinical trial information and is committed to the timely disclosure of the design and results of all interventional clinical studies for innovative treatments publicly available or that may be made available.
 However, research is not considered conclusive.
 Peptides.org makes no claims that any products referenced can cure, treat or prevent any conditions, including any conditions referenced on its website or in print materials.